metacontroller/metacontroller/README.md

 This is not an official Google product.

-This is a prototype for an add-on that can be installed in any Kubernetes cluster to make it easier to write and deploy custom controllers.
+This is an alpha-quality add-on that can be installed in any Kubernetes cluster to make it easier to write and deploy custom controllers.

-Note: This code is in proof-of-concept, pre-alpha stage, and could bring down a cluster.
-In particular, it currently "fakes" watches by polling, resulting in extreme traffic to the API server.
-It should only be installed on a test cluster.

 ### Lambda Controllers